 EU Clears Statoil/Hydro Merger

 Statoil and Hydro have today, May 3, 2007, received clearance from the European Commission for the announced merger between Norsk Hydro ASA's petroleum activities and Statoil ASA.
 The European Commission has declared that the merger is compatible with the common market pursuant to Article 6(1)(b) of the EC Merger Regulation.
 The clearance represents a major step forward for Statoil and Hydro in order to complete the planned merger.
-Merger clearances are still in the process of being obtained in other jurisdictions as required by applicable laws.

 The European Commission (EC) issued a Press Release

 LNG Port Safety Ruling – UK Compliance Demanded

 Risk assessment for LNG imports to UK's Port of Milford Haven demanded by European Commission in response to long-term public prompting There has been a further twist in the long-running saga over the safety of shipping Liquefied Natural Gas (LNG) into the Milford Haven waterway, reports the 'Western Telegraph'.
 Recently the European Commission issued a formal notice over ‘failure to comply with safety rules’.

 Europe Gives U.S. The Raspberry